India sets record for new COVID cases; oxygen running out | Health

 India recorded the world's highest daily tally of 314,835 new COVID-19 infections on Thursday as a second wave of the pandemic raised new fears about the ability to crumble health services to cope.
 Health officials across northern and western India including the capital, New Delhi, said they were in crisis, with most hospitals full and running out of oxygen.

 Some doctors were advising patients to stay at home, while a crematorium in the eastern city of Muzaffarpur said it was being overwhelmed with bodies and grieving families had to wait their turn.
+A crematorium east of Delhi built funeral pyres in its parking lot.
 "Right now there are no beds, no oxygen.
-Everything else is secondary," Shahid Jameel, a virologist, and director of the Trivedi School of Biosciences at Ashoka University told Reuters.
+Everything else is secondary," Shahid Jameel, a virologist and director of the Trivedi School of Biosciences at Ashoka University, told Reuters.

 "The infrastructure is crumbling."
 Some hospitals in New Delhi had run out of oxygen and authorities in neighboring states were stopping supplies being taken to the capital to save it for their own needs, the city's deputy chief minister, Manish Sisodia said.